WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 didnt follow all the videos exactly, and i did skip a few of them

 *Sources:*
-+ https://www.youtube.com/playlist?list=PLX2vGYjWbI0S9-X2Q021GUtolTqbUBB9B (Unity) (Youtube playlist labelled 'Beginner-friendly scripting tutorials' by Unity, consisting of videos teaching the basic C# syntax for Unity)
++ https://www.youtube.com/playlist?list=PLX2vGYjWbI0S9-X2Q021GUtolTqbUBB9B (Unity) (Youtube playlist labelled 'Beginner-friendly scripting tutorials' by Unity, consisting of various videos teaching the basic C# syntax for Unity)

 My learning journey of the C# programming language and the Unity game development framework.